ResistFusion/ccminer/README.txt

   -a, --algo=ALGO       specify the algorithm to use
                           anime       use to mine Animecoin
+                          bitcoin     use to mine SHA-256d coins
-                          blake       use to mine Saffroncoin (Blake 256) blakecoin   use to mine Old Blake 256 deep        use to mine Deepcoin
+                          blake       use to mine Saffroncoin (Blake 256) blakecoin   use to mine Old Blake 256 credits     use to mine Credits [CRE]
+                          deep        use to mine Deepcoin
                           dmd-gr      use to mine Diamond-Groestl
                           fresh       use to mine Freshcoin